jss367/jss367.github.io/_posts/2016-07-01-Pandas-Tutorial.md

 df.to_csv('shakespeare.csv', index=False)
 ```

-# Exploring data
+# Exploring Data

-## Displaying parts of the DataFrame
+## Displaying Parts of the DataFrame

 OK, now that we have the data into a DataFrame, let's explore it.
 To get a quick preview of the data, you can use `head()`.